Patrick Côté (fighter)

 Patrick Côté ([patʁik kote]; born February 29, 1980) is a retired Canadian professional mixed martial artist.
-A professional from 2002 until 2017, Côté is perhaps best known for his 21-bout career in the UFC, and was a finalist on season four of The Ultimate Fighter.
+A professional from 2002 until 2017, Côté fought in 21 bouts in the UFC, and was a finalist on season four of The Ultimate Fighter.

 Background

 Côté was born in Rimouski, Québec, Canada, on February 29, 1980.
 Côté started his martial arts training in the Canadian Army at around age of 16, where he took up boxing and subsequently added muay thai, kickboxing and wrestling to his repertoire.
 Côté served in the army until 2005, when he started training full-time.
-Currently, he studies Brazilian Jiu Jitsu under Fabio Holanda at BTT Canada.
+He also studied Brazilian Jiu Jitsu under Fabio Holanda at BTT Canada.
 Côté also studies Muay Thai with renowned coach Mark DellaGrotte, a former coach on The Ultimate Fighter 4.
 He also maintains ties with Team Legion.

 Mixed martial arts career

 Ultimate Fighting Championship

 Côté made his UFC debut at UFC 50, on October 22, 2004 against Tito Ortiz.
 Côté accepted the fight on just four days' notice when Lion's Den veteran Guy Mezger pulled out of the main event due to an injury.
 He said to Ortiz before the fight that, if he thought Chuck Liddell hit hard, he hit harder.
 Côté lost via unanimous decision; however, he impressed UFC officials by not being submitted or knocked out by Ortiz and displaying toughness and willingness to take the fight on short notice.